SKYLAR L. PRIMM

 Mr. Primm was born and raised in New Orleans, earning a Bachelor of Science in Geology from the University of New Orleans in 2002.
 He moved to Madison and earned a Master of Science in Geology from the University of Wisconsin in 2006, followed by teacher certification from Edgewood College in 2009.
 As a student teacher at Middleton Alternative Senior High, he experienced firsthand the importance of community building and individualized education in the classroom.
-He has taught in project based charter schools since 2009, starting at TAGOS Leadership Academy in Janesville before moving to High Marq Environmental Charter School in 2011.
+He has taught in project based charter schools since 2009, starting at TAGOS Leadership Academy in Janesville before moving in 2011 to High Marq Environmental Charter School in Montello.
 Skylar was a fellow at the 2015 Greater Madison Writing Project Summer Institute, where he honed his passions for student reflection and teacher research.
-In 2017, he received a Herb Kohl Educational Foundation Fellowship in recognition of his teaching, leadership, and service.
+In 2017, he was honored with a Herb Kohl Educational Foundation Fellowship in recognition of his teaching, leadership, and service.
+As of 2018, he also serves on the board of the Wisconsin Association for Environmental Education.
 Outside of school, Mr. Primm may be found taking pictures of rocks, birds, and (especially) lichens.

 Ms. Bolan grew up in Janesville, Wisconsin, and has learned to appreciate nature through family camping trips and being a YMCA camp counselor.
 She graduated from Ripon College with a Bachelor’s in Politics and Government and Education, while volunteering at TAGOS Leadership Academy in Janesville, discovering project-based learning and the goal of PBL charter schools.
 She student taught on the Navajo Reservation in northeastern Arizona, and completed her first year of teaching at Pinon High School.
 Having lived within the Navajo community and being an active community member in Pinon, she understands the importance of environmental education.
 The reservation has had a number of environmental problems from uranium and coal mining to lack of water to litter.
 She was happy to bring her knowledge and expertise back to Wisconsin, and enjoys bringing a historical perspective to the classroom, both indoors and outside.